-- 1.1.
-To highlight the impact that Covid-19 is likely to have on the local skills base and labour market and to propose a package of measures to address those impacts. - 1.2.
-The Joint Assembly is invited to consider proposals to be presented to the Executive Board and in particular: - (a) To endorse the scope for a new skills work package that seeks to directly address the likely impact of Covid-19 on the local skills base and labour market. - (b) To endorse a proposal to procure a new Skills contract, over four years, from April 2021, worth up to £2m.
+1.1.
+To highlight the impact that Covid-19 is likely to have on the local skills base and labour market and to propose a package of measures to address those impacts.

+- 2.1.
+The Executive Board is recommended to: - a) Approve the scope for a new skills work package that seeks to directly address the likely impact of Covid-19 on the local skills base and labour market. - b) Approve the proposal to procure a new Skills contract, over four years, from April 2020, worth up to £2m.